moonjjh/ASSIGNMENT/README.md

-# This is my ITT440 individual assignment
+# This is my ITT440 Individual Assignment